Skip to content

 This is a beautiful idea if you want to take advantage of your trip to Q’eswachaka to visit other regional tourist attractions!

 On the way from Cusco to Q’eswachaka, you will find four beautiful lagoons: Pomacanchi, Acopia, Asnaqocha, and Pampamarca.
-The landscape that surrounds them and the fish that you can see in them are another of the wonders of Cusco’s nature.
+The landscape that surrounds them and the fish that can be seen in them are another of the wonders of Cusco’s nature.

 In addition, just after the last lagoon (Pampamarca), there is the Pabellones volcano, which is only four meters high and is considered the smallest volcano in the world.